 PLSI-1301 American Politics

-A study of the institutions and processes of American government, with an emphasis on how changing social and economic conditions impact on contemporary structures and functions.
+A study of the institutions, processes, and behavior of American government, with an emphasis on how enduring constitutional lectures impact contemporary concerns.
 This is the basic introductory course in American government.
+(Offered every semester.)

-PLSI-1331 Comparing Countries
+PLSI-1331 Global Politics